rnilssoncx/homebridge-pico/README.md

 `quiet`: If set to `true`, logging will only happen for errors.
 If not present or set to "false", log will show Lutron bus activity.
 This logging is extremely handy for identifying a Pico remote. (default: `false`)

+`clicktime`:  The timeout for detecting a doubleclick in milliseconds.  (default: 500)

 ## Credits

 See [CONTRIBUTORS](CONTRIBUTORS.md) for acknowledgements to the individuals that contributed to this plugin.